TrickzTwix/Test/f-perm.md

 /f perm truce all allow | Allow truces to do everything

 ## Permissions
-Permissions are defined by [Actions](https://github.com/drtshock/Factions/blob/1.6.x/src/main/java/com/massivecraft/factions/zcore/fperms/Action.java).
-Actions are something that a user does on the server.
-To grant a user permission to do something, you must specify the `Action` in the command.
+Permissions are defined by [PermissableActions](https://github.com/drtshock/Factions/blob/1.6.x/src/main/java/com/massivecraft/factions/zcore/fperms/PermissableAction.java).
+PermissableActions are something that a user does on the server.
+To grant a user permission to do something, you must specify the `PermissableActions` in the command.

 Here is a list of all actions and what they do.